drademann/go-kubernetes-demo/README.md

 ### Namespace

-Create the namespace `demo-space` as a _folder_ for the resources to come.
+Create the namespace `greeter-space` as a _folder_ for the resources to come.

     $ kubectl apply -f ops/kubernetes/namespace.yaml

+You can change to the newly created namespace by setting you current Kubernetes context:

+    $ kubectl config set-context --current --namespace=greeter-space

 ### Pods